olin/studentgovernment/student_government_bylaws.md

 #### Section 2.
 Executives.

-There will be three executives who will lead the Student Government and the
+There are three executives who will lead the Student Government and the Council:
-Council:

 **President.** The President serves as the Student Body President and represents the Student Government to the Administration and Board of Trustees.
 The President serves as the presiding officer of the Student Government and the Council and as such calls, presides over, and creates agendas for meetings of the Student Government and the Council.
-The President will moderate Town Meetings called by the Student Government.
+The President moderates Town Meetings called by the Student Government.

-**Vice President for Communications.** In the absence of the President, the Vice President for Communications will preside over the Student Government and the Council.
-The Vice President for Communications will serve as the secretary of the Student Government and the Council and, as such, will keep meeting minutes and records of Official Actions and ensure that such documents are accessible to the Student Body, as specified in [Article 13](https://github.com/olin/studentgovernment/blob/master/student_government_bylaws.md#article-13-transparency).
+**Vice President for Communications.** In the absence of the President, the Vice President for Communications presides over the Student Government and the Council.
+The Vice President for Communications serves as the secretary of the Student Government and the Council and, as such, keeps meeting minutes and records of Official Actions and ensure that such documents are accessible to the Student Body, as specified in [Article 13](https://github.com/olin/studentgovernment/blob/master/student_government_bylaws.md#article-13-transparency).
-The Vice President for Communications will advertise Student Government and Council related events, organize the publishing of the monthly report, and actively encourage Student Body participation in the improvement of the Student Government and Olin culture.
+The Vice President for Communications advertises Student Government and Council related events, organizes the publishing of the monthly report, and actively encourages Student Body participation in the improvement of the Student Government and Olin culture.

-**Vice President for Finance.** The Vice President for Finance will keep the official records of the Student Activities Fund and inform the Student Body on how the Student Activities Fund is being allocated and spent throughout the year by, at least, emailing a report detailing the state of the Student Activities Fund to the Student Body once per semester.
-The Vice President for Finance will be the main point of contact for processing all payments and reimbursements for Student Activities Fund purchases.
-The Vice President for Finance will draft and introduce Allocation Order 0, as described in [Article 9, Section 2](https://github.com/olin/studentgovernment/blob/master/student_government_bylaws.md#section-2-virtual-funds).
+**Vice President for Finance.** The Vice President for Finance keeps the official records of the Student Activities Fund and informs the Student Body on how the Student Activities Fund is being allocated and spent throughout the year by, at least, emailing a report detailing the state of the Student Activities Fund to the Student Body once per semester.
+The Vice President for Finance serves as the main point of contact for processing all payments and reimbursements for Student Activities Fund purchases.
+The Vice President for Finance drafts and introduces Allocation Order 0, as described in [Article 9, Section 2](https://github.com/olin/studentgovernment/blob/master/student_government_bylaws.md#section-2-virtual-funds).
 The Vice President for Finance has the authority to approve the creation or removal of student group financial accounts which are separate from the main